SystematicSkid/java-breakpoint-breakout/paper/README.md

 ## Removing Breakpoints
 Removing breakpoints is easier than adding them.
 All you need to do is write the original bytecode back to the bytecode instruction pointer.
 Of course, you need to make sure that the original bytecode is still preserved, but that is a given.

+# Interpreter Interception
+The original name of this post was 'Interpreter Interception', but thankfully, I ran into the much better and more efficient breakpoint method before finishing this post.
+The method which the blog post was originally built for was centered around placing a hook on the last instruction which is executed by the interpreter entry, which of course executes the first instruction.
+During my research, I found a lot of online tools and products which simply place a detour on the `i2i_entry` of a Method.
+There are a lot of problems with this, and nearly none of the tools I found online accounted for these problems, so I consider it a miracle that they even worked.

+I opted to place my hook at the end of the entry due to the creation of the stack frame prior to the callback being executed.
+If you have access to the stack frame, then executing callbacks according to the method and the local variables passes becomes insanely easy.

+Unfortunately I'm not going into too much detail on this method because I really do not think anyone should use it over breakpoints, but just know that it does exist!
+If you see any online sources just raw-dogging the i2i_entry field, please let them know that there is a better way!
+# Next Steps?
+Ideally someone with more time than me comes along and builds out a full runtime debugger using some of the methods mentioned in this blog post.
+Beyond general debugging, there are many useful things someone can implement if they have direct access to the method as soon as it is executed with this method.
+There are some really neat code protection applications that can be performed using this method of break-pointing and I am excited to see what people come up with.

 # Considerations
 Feel free to browse my code and build it to test around with it.